Traffic safety camera pilot

 Introducing traffic safety cameras

-The City of Minneapolis plans to begin using traffic safety cameras in September 2025.
-The cameras will provide automated enforcement of speed limits starting at five locations.
+The City of Minneapolis began using traffic safety cameras on October 1, 2025.
+The cameras provide automated enforcement of speed limits starting at five locations.

 The City plans to run the pilot program through July 2029.
-The City may expand up to a max of 42 camera locations.
-The program may also expand to include enforcement of red lights.
+We may expand the camera locations up to a maximum of 42 locations.
+The City plans to add enforcement of red lights at some locations in 2026.

 The pilot is the result of legislation from the state of Minnesota.